Stack Toolbar

 Edit page

-Learn how to use the iOS toolbar in Stack navigation with Expo Router.
+Learn how to use the native toolbar in Stack navigation with Expo Router.

-Stack.Toolbar is an alpha API available on iOS only in Expo SDK 55 and later.
+Stack.Toolbaris an alpha API available on Android in Expo SDK 56 and later, and on iOS in Expo SDK 55 and later.
 The API is subject to breaking changes.

-Stack.Toolbar lets you add native iOS toolbar items to your Stack screens.
-You can place buttons, menus, and custom views in the header (left or right side) or in the bottom toolbar area.
+Stack.Toolbar lets you add native toolbar items to your Stack screens on Android and iOS.
+You can place buttons, menus, and custom views in the header (left or right side) or in the bottom toolbar.

 Adding header buttons